mhanberg/blog/_posts/2021-06-02-how-to-set-up-neovim-for-elixir-development.md

 I decided to completely remove [ALE](https://github.com/dense-analysis/ale), so I was wondering how I might get linters and formatters like credo and prettier hooked back in.

-Luckly, there are a few projects that implement a language server for the purpose of running these tools for you.
+Luckily, there are a few projects that implement a language server for the purpose of running these tools for you.
 I am currently using [efm-langserver](https://github.com/mattn/efm-langserver).

 I install efm with brew.